 - Why just one hole (and not several visors as in the case of Gavi Gangadhareshwara) is used for orientation?
 Holes are 5 cm in diameter and stones are maximum 20 cm thick – thus the holes do not point precisely to one point in the sky, one can move behind the hole and see different parts of the sky.
 Observations become precise only if one is located rather far behind the stone – but then… maybe holes were made for some other, practical reasons and we are just trying to see what we want to see?

 - Why such landmarks are repeatedly compared to Stonehenge in England?
 Prehistoric stone circles are found in many places around the world – e.g. in Brazil, Australia, Egypt, and elsewhere, sometimes these landmarks are older than Stonehenge.

 - Is it correct to assume that this monument is an ancient observatory and then, based ONLY on this assumption, to calculate the age of this landmark after the positions of stars in ancient times?

 - Why there is that much attention on one part of this landmark?
 The monument is much larger, there are some other stone enclosures as well (see yourselves in Google Earth)?

-In spite of any doubts Karahunj is enigmatic and very interesting landmark.
-Like in a case of many megaliths around the world, it is not entirely clear why ancient people built these structures.
+In spite of any doubts Karahunj is an enigmatic and very interesting landmark.
+Like in the case of many megaliths around the world, it is not entirely clear why ancient people built these structures.
 When it was built?
 Why and when were made holes in the stones?